Hydroelectricity in Canada: Ontario

-Ontario Power Generation (OPG) Produces 50% of the electricity used in the province, 40% from hydroelectric, 10% from nuclear-powered facilities, 30% from solar, and 20% from biomass.
+Ontario Power Generation (OPG) produces 50% of the electricity used in the province, 40% from hydroelectric, 10% from nuclear-powered facilities, 30% from solar, and 20% from biomass.
 OPG uses thermal plants that burn biomass and natural gas with a generating capacity of 2,458 MW; these plants were not used in 2015.

 After a provincial government commitment to phase out all coal generating plants, two units at Nanticoke were shut down in fall 2010.
 Another two were shut down in 2011.
 The final four were shut down on December 31, 2013.

-Most of Ontario's large hydroelectric sites were exploited in the early 20th century, which limits exenstive expansion from occurring within the province.
+Most of Ontario's large hydroelectric sites were utilized in the early 20th century, which limits exenstive expansion from occurring within the province.
 Nonetheless, efforts by the Government of Canada in collaboration with hydropower entities to expand and maintain hydroelectric resources have been put in motion.
 This is partly driven by the fact that Ontario is forecasted to have a 60 TWh increase in net energy demand by 2043.

-Possible Expansion in Northern Ontario
+Possible expansion in Northern Ontario

 Ontario's current hydroelectricity stations are mainly located in southern Ontario.

-On January 26th, 2022, Todd Smith, the Ontario Minister of Energy requested an analysis report from IESO in support of a voluntary clean energy credit registry for Ontario citizens.
+On January 26, 2022, Todd Smith, the Ontario Minister of Energy requested an analysis report from IESO in support of a voluntary clean energy credit registry for Ontario citizens.
+CECs are claimable credits that represent one megawatt hour of clean energy.
 According to the report requirements outlined in the letter, the registry would include credit offerings that based from existing, non-emitting generation such as nuclear, waterpower, wind, solar, and bioenergy.
-CECs are claimable credits that represent one megawatt hour of clean energy.